anaconda-ai#

 conda install -c anaconda-cloud anaconda-ai

-The backend for anaconda-ai is Anaconda AI Navigator.
-This package package utilizes the backend API to list and download models and manage running servers.
-All activities performed by the CLI, SDK, and integrations here are visible within Anaconda AI Navigator.
+The anaconda-ai package is the CLI/SDK for a number of backends that provide API endpoint to list and download models and manage running servers.
+All activities performed by the CLI, SDK, and integrations here are visible within the backend application or site.

 Configuration#